Factoring / AR

 Factoring costs influence budgeting assumptions, pricing models, growth initiatives, and profitability targets.
 In this guide, we explain how factoring expenses affect both short-term liquidity planning and long-term financial strategy for middle-market organizations that use receivables financing at scale.

 Despite the associated costs, finance leaders at middle-market companies use factoring to improve liquidity predictability and manage working capital at scale.
-Factoring bridges the gap between billing and cash receipt, which is critical for organizations with high working capital demands.
+Factoring improves liquidity timing across extended billing and collection cycles, particularly for organizations managing significant working capital requirements.

 Key liquidity drivers for middle-market organizations include: